clear-code/fluent-plugin-in_exec-extended-to-handle-non-ascii/README.md

-# fluent-plugin-exec
+#  fluent-plugin-in_exec-extended-to-handle-non-ascii

-[Fluentd](https://fluentd.org/) input plugin to do something.
+A [Fluentd](https://fluentd.org/) input plugin extended built-in `in_exec` to handle non-ASCII characters.

-TODO: write description for you plugin.
+This **REPLACES** the built-in `in_exec` plugin and allows the collection of non-ASCII characters.

+The code is the same as proposed in https://github.com/fluent/fluentd/pull/4533.
+If it is merged and released, it is recommended to update Fluentd and use the latest built-in `in_exec`.
+If you can't update Fluentd for some reason, you can use this to replace the build-in `in_exec`.

 ## Installation

 ### RubyGems

 ```
-$ gem install fluent-plugin-exec
+$ gem install fluent-plugin-in_exec-extended-to-handle-non-ascii
 ```

 ### Bundler